LukeGrahamLandry/CombatRoll/README.md

 ![Title](.github/title.png)

 > This is an unofficial backport to 1.16.5.
-Please do not annoy the orignal author with support requests, just post them on the issues tab of this repo.
+Please do not annoy the original author with support requests, just post them on the issues tab of this repo.

 # 🧶️ Features